fastn-stack/fastn/WINDOWS_INSTALLER.md

 1. Downloading the EnVar Plugin for NSIS, which is required for correctly configuring path variables in Windows.
 2. Extracting the plugin to the appropriate location.
 3. Creating the installer executable by specifying the following inputs:
-   - `BINARY_PATH`: The absolute path of the Fastn executable generated using Cargo.
+   - `CURRENT_WD`: The current Github Working Directory.
    - `VERSION`: The release tag.